10 Best Puma Running Shoes Reviewed

 A Little Background On The Puma Brand

-Puma has an interesting origin story.
-Started by two brothers in a small German town with limited electricity, the brothers used the pedal power of stationary bicycles to run some of their early equipment.
-The sleepy, unknown brand exploded in 1936 when the brothers packed a suitcase full of running spikes and drove to the Olympics, which were taking place in Berlin.
+Puma has an interesting origin.
+It was founded by two brothers in a small German town with limited electricity–the brothers actually used pedal power stationary bicycles to run some of their early equipment.
+In 1936 the branded exploded when the brothers packed a suitcase full of running spikes and drove to the Olympics, which were taking place in Berlin.
 They convinced US sprinter Jesse Owens to wear their footwear, and he won four gold medals sporting Puma’s on his feet.
 Needless to say, this would set off a ripple in the running shoe world that is still around today.
-In fact, the two brothers broke business ties and one of them went off to start another running shoe company.
-Maybe you’ve heard of them, Adidas.
-That’s right, these two footwear powerhouses were started by two (almost unknown) brothers and they’ve been bitter rivals ever since.
+The two brothers later broke business ties and one of them went off to start another running shoe company–the well-known Adidas brand.
+That’s right, these two footwear powerhouses were started by two (almost unknown) brothers! =

 Performance, Not Lifestyle Footwear

 We know there are a ton of Puma footwear options on the market.
 In fact, test runners report that they come across so many Puma models in retail and running shops that they stopped paying attention.
-This is because Puma has split into a lifestyle company, creating suede wrapped shoes that look pretty, but should never be taken out on a run.
-In fact, they can’t even be taken out in the rain.
-We have wadded through these shoes and made sure that only their performance driven options are on our buying guide.
-There are numerous advantages to the Puma running shoe brand, as long as you make an educated selection.
+This is because Puma has split into a lifestyle company, creating suede wrapped shoes that look great but are not meant for running–some of them can’t even be taken out into the rain!
+We have wadded through these shoes and made sure that only their performance-driven options are on our buying guide.

 Added Value With Performance

-One the biggest advantages of selecting Puma footwear is the solid value that they provide runners.
-You are able to select a running shoe that is constructed with premium materials and quality design at a lower price than their big name counterparts.
-We made sure to cross reference all models with what real world user had to say about them in terms of performance and durability to make sure that our readers get the most value from their selections.
+The biggest advantage that comes with Puma footwear is the solid value they provide runners.
+You are able to select a running shoe that is constructed with premium materials and quality design but at a lower price than their big-name counterparts.
+We made sure to cross-reference all models with what real-world users had to say about them in terms of performance and durability to make sure that our readers get the most value from their selections.

-According to runner feedback, finding a running shoe with adequate support can sometimes be a troubling affair.
-We at Runnerclick are avid runners and know that achieving the right amount of support and cushioning can be tricky.
-However when you’re going long distances, getting the support levels right isn’t a luxury, it’s a necessity.
+According to runner feedback, finding a running shoe with adequate support can be a tedious process.
+Here at Runnerclick we are avid runners and know that achieving the right amount of support and cushioning can be tricky.
+However, when you’re going long distances, getting the support levels right isn’t a luxury, it’s a necessity.
 So we took a close look at what user feedback had to say about the support levels of the Puma models tested.
 We know it’s crucial to get the support you need.

 Another advantage of the Puma brand is the breathability of their footwear.
-We have a solid variety of selections, which earn high marks on their ability to keep runner’s feet nice and cool throughout their runs.
-Whether it’s woven, tightly knit fabric or synthetic mesh, the materials found on the uppers of the running shoes is the first thing we inspected when determining the breathability of the available options.
-It doesn’t matter if you live in a hotter climate or not, a light and breezy running shoe is always a welcomed companion on any run.
+We have a solid variety of selections here that will keep your nice and cool during your runs.
+Whether it’s woven, tightly knit fabric or synthetic mesh, the material found in the upper portion of the shoe is what needs to be inspected when determining the breathability of the shoe.
+Regardless of whether you are running in the heat or cooler, very shoe needs to be breathable in order for you to get the most out of your runs.

 The Latest Looks And Styles

 Ok, we admit it.
 These are great looking running shoes.
-While we focus on performance, fit, and technology, we know that runners like to express themselves and have an aesthetically pleasing shoe on their feet.
+While we focus on performance, fit, and technology, we know that runners like to express themselves and have a shoe they love to look at.
 We’re the same way.
 That’s why Puma brings in what it learns from its “lifestyle” brands and translates that into their performance line.
-What you are left with is great looking designs and awesome color options.
-No matter which model you choose, you’re going to get a great shoe that has that on-trend look that everyone’s looking for.
+What you are left with is a great looking shoe with lots of awesome color options.
+No matter which model you choose, you’re going to get a great shoe that has that trendy look that everyone’s looking for.

 Other Important Things to Consider When Selecting Your Puma Running Shoes.

 Puma has a rich history and they take the construction of their performance running shoes very seriously.
-We have narrowed down the selection to the very best.
-However, after you take a look at the wide range of feedback and data we went through when compiling our selections, it’s good to have a little more guidance for a custom choice.
-This will help you choose a running shoe that’s right for you.
-It’s important that you make a selection that makes sense for your purposes and what you plan to do with them.
+We have narrowed down the selection to the best of the best they have to offer.
+However, it’s good to have a little more guidance when making your choice.
+Take your specific needs and requirements into consideration along with our assessment to make a custom choice that is right for you.
 Below you will find some personal factors to take into consideration when making your choice.

 Don’t Fall For Sponsorships Or Celebrity Endorsements

 It may be tempting to slip into the latest footwear that is being used in professional soccer, football, or even Olympic events.
-Puma has plenty of athletes and celebraties that sport their brand both on and off the field.
+Puma has plenty of athletes and celebrity endorsements, however, those endorsements do not mean they are the right shoe for you.
 Resist the urge to walk into a department store, or even worse, a fashion boutique, and select a high fashion running shoe.
-We have vetted our choice based on fit, protection, comfort, durability, and performance to name just a few checkboxes.
+We have vetted our choice based on fit, protection, comfort, durability, and performance to name just a few checkboxes we cross.
 Selecting the best match for you should always be the top priority.

 Make A Selection Based On Activity